Search Results

 Privacy Policy Requirements

 A brand’s privacy policy must be available for review as it will be scrutinized as part of the 10DLC Hub’s Manual Review, toll-free verification or short code certification.
+A privacy policy is required regardless of whether the content provider is collecting opt-in through the website, or conducts business through their website.

 Required Specifications